 Look around your boardroom of a top company, and you’re unlikely to see any of the boardroom high performers out of shape.
 Despite their busy schedules, these professionals are often rigorous about making time to maintain their high standards of physical fitness that play a big part in the “generating energy” argument in Burchard’s book.

 Studies show that exercise has very positive effects on brain functions like memory and learning, whilst helping to reduce stress and boost mood.
 While many of us are tempted to dodge our workouts, high performers stick at it to reach their goals, giving themselves the energy and confidence to prosper in their professional lives in a positive way.

-Despite the burden of their different responsibilities, high performers can focus on the positive where the rest of us might get easily disheartened.
+Despite the burden of their different responsibilities, high performers can focus on having a positive attitude where the rest of us might get easily disheartened by negative emotions.
 By focusing on positive thoughts and the right habits, perhaps they make it more likely that their goals will come true.

 High Performance Habits Insight #4: High Performers Draw Motivation From Inside and Out

 On February 11th, 1990, two boxers were due to face off for a fight.
 One was Mike Tyson, the most feared and decorated heavyweight champion of his era with an unbroken fight record.
 The other was Buster Douglas, a journeyman fighter who came into the match as the no chance underdog.

 The night before the match, Tyson was out partying all night with his showbiz friends, while Douglas continued to mourn the passing of his mother, who died less than a month before the fight.
 Come the day, Douglas took Tyson apart with nerve and precision to cause the biggest upset in the history of the heavyweight division.

 Why did Douglas, a fighter who had no chance on paper, manage to ultimately prevail against Iron Mike?